-Kia Motors (UK) Ltd ("The Company") has a zero tolerance approach to modern slavery.
+Kia UK Ltd has a zero-tolerance approach to modern slavery.
 This is our first statement under section 54 of the Modern Slavery Act 2015 and sets out the steps we are taking in order to minimise the risk of modern slavery in our business and supply chain.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit for personal or commercial gain.

-Kia Motors (UK) Ltd is wholly owned subsidiary of Kia Motors Europe.
-Kia Motors Europe is owned by Kia Motors Corporation in Seoul, South Korea.
+Kia UK Ltd is wholly owned subsidiary of Kia Europe.
+Kia Europe is owned by Kia Corporation in Seoul, South Korea.
 Our cars are built at our factories in South Korea and Slovakia and distributed and sold to our customers via our dealer network.

 2. COMPANY POLICIES

-At Kia Motors (UK) Ltd we are committed to ensuring that there is no modern slavery in our supply chains or in any part of our business.
+At Kia UK Ltd we are committed to ensuring that there is no modern slavery in our supply chains or in any part of our business.

-Kia Motors (UK) Ltd have a whistleblowing policy that provide all employees with a mechanism for reporting any concerns they have concerning modern slavery.
-In addition we are an equal opportunities employer and have an Equality policy in place.
+Kia UK Ltd have a whistleblowing policy that provide all employees with a mechanism for reporting any concerns they have concerning modern slavery.
+In addition we are an equal opportunities employer and abide by the Equality act set our Equality policy.

 3. MODERN SLAVERY COMPLIANCE OFFICER

-We have a dedicated compliance officer our President & CEO, Paul Philpott, who engages with the issue of modern slavery at all levels across the business, monitoring our compliance with UK laws and regulations in respect of it and who is committed to ensuring modern slavery does not exist in our business or supply chain.
+We have a dedicated compliance officer our President & CEO, Paul Philpott, who engages with the issue of modern slavery at all levels across the business, ensuring we are complying with all laws and regulations in respect of it and ensuring modern slavery does not exist in our business or supply chain.

 4. DUE DILIGENCE PROCESS FOR SLAVERY